 He was born in 1972.

-He's young enough, he could be there a long time.
+He's young enough he could be there a long time.

-Uh, last word, let me go to Jay Seculo.
+Last word, let me go to Jay Seculo.

 The term of the Supreme Court is over.

-Doesn't mean the work's over, but it does slow up in the summer.
+It doesn't mean the work's over, but it does slow up in the summer.

-The justices are not meeting, they do not come back for a major conference until right before that first Monday in October when they have the main conference on uh cert uh petitions.
+They do not come back for a major conference until right before that first Monday in October when they have the main conference on CERC petitions.

-So that is quite request for review.
+That is request for review.

-All right, I want to thank you all for being with us.
+I want to thank you all for being with us.

-Uh and in the case of Jay Seculo, I actually have at one point.
+And in the case of Jay Seculo, I actually have at one point.

-Uh Jay Seculott, thank you.
+Jay Seculo, thank you.

 Greg Jarrett, great to see you.